 The following are the main provisions concerning statutory processes, procedures and mechanisms for reaching and effectuating a financial restructuring/reorganisation.

 A judicial composition with creditors is approved when the prerequisites specified under 3.5 Out-of-Court Financial Restructuring are met.
 Once a judicial composition with creditors is confirmed by the court, it is binding on all creditors prior to its publication in the Register of Companies.

 A restructuring agreement is approved when the agreement is concluded with creditors representing at least 60% of claims.
 The debtor can ask that the effects of the restructuring agreement be extended to creditors that have not agreed to the contents of the agreement, under certain conditions (Article 61, CIC).

 Limitations on the Types of Agreements

-Under a restructuring agreement, there are fewer limitations on the types of agreements which can be reached between debtor and creditors since no par condicio creditorum rule applies.
+Under a restructuring agreement, there are even fewer limitations on the types of agreements which can be reached between debtor and creditors since no par condicio creditorum rule applies.